abhijeet-godspeed/notes/QA-Engineer-v2/n.md

 [Instructions to be added later.]

-## Output Location

-- The completed test strategy document must be saved at the path provided in the input (e.g., `docs/test/unit/test-strategy/event-handlers/someFolder/anotherFolder/something.md`).

 **Critical Rules:**
 - Do not add logic, assumptions, or modifications not specified in the instructions.
 - Do not attempt meaningful implementation of TODO-blocked test cases.